tangsankou/PointSP/README.md

+# Enhancing Sampling Protocol for Point Cloud Classification Against Corruptions
-This repo contains Pytorch implementation for the paper [Enhancing Sampling Protocol for Point Cloud Classification Against Corruptions](IJCAI 2025)(https://arxiv.org/abs/2408.12062).
+This repo contains Pytorch implementation for the paper [Enhancing Sampling Protocol for Point Cloud Classification Against Corruptions](https://arxiv.org/abs/2408.12062)(IJCAI 2025).
 This codebase is based on [ModelNet40-C](https://github.com/jiachens/ModelNet40-C), and we thank the authors for their great contributions.

 ## PointSP
 ![image](https://github.com/tangsankou/PointSP/blob/main/img/main.jpg)